InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### What are publisher restrictions?

-Version 2.0 of the Framework introduced the ability for publishers to signal restrictions on how vendors may process personal data:
+Version 2.0 of the Framework introduced the ability for publishers to signal restrictions on how vendors may process personal data.
+Restrictions can be of two types:

 *  **Purposes.** Restrict the purposes for which personal data is processed by a vendor.
 *  **Legal basis.** Specify the legal basis upon which a publisher requires a vendor to operate where a vendor has signaled flexibility on legal basis in the [GVL](#the-global-vendor-list).

-Publisher restrictions are custom requirements specified by a publisher and must only be saved to a service-specific TC String.
+Publisher restrictions are custom requirements specified by a publisher and must only be saved to a service-specific TC String as part of the _**[Core String](#the-core-string)**_.
+In order for vendors to determine if processing is permissible at all for a specific purpose or which legal basis is applicable (in case they signaled flexibility in the [GVL](#the-global-vendor-list)) restrictions must be respected.

+1. Vendors must always respect a restriction signal that disallows them the processing for a specific purpose regardless of whether or not they have declared that purpose to be “flexible”.
+2. Vendors that declared a purpose with a default legal basis (consent or legitimate interest respectively) but also declared this purpose as flexible must respect a legal basis restriction if present.
+That means for example in case they declared a purpose as legitimate interest but also declared that purpose as flexible and there is a legal basis restriction to require consent, they must then check for the consent signal and must not apply the legitimate interest signal.

+For the avoidance of doubt:

+In case a vendor has declared flexibility for a purpose and there is no legal basis restriction signal it must always apply the default legal basis under which the purpose was registered aside from being registered as flexible.
+That means if a vendor declared a purpose as legitimate interest and also declared that purpose as flexible it may not apply a "consent" signal without a legal basis restriction signal to require consent.

 ### How does the CMP handle a globally-scoped TC string?